Want a cracking not-for-profit campaign? Consider a professional

 Under the new tax rules, NFPs must lodge returns with the ATO or risk losing their eligibility to claim income tax exemptions.

-Introduction of the changes last year sparked a dramatic spike in the number of NFPs seeking to be registered as a charity with the Australian Charities and Not-for-profits Commission, in a bid to keep their tax-exempt status.
+The introduction of the changes last year sparked a dramatic spike in the number of NFPs seeking to be registered as charities with the Australian Charities and Not-for-profits Commission, in a bid to keep their tax-exempt status.

 He said many of these groups have described a chaotic rollout process, characterised by vagueness and poor communication.